mehratadnan/NodeJS-Customer-Crud-Operations-With-MVC-/README.md

 **Technical Requirements**
 - The Node.js application will depend on MariaDB or MySQL.
--Laravel application will not depend on any database.
+- Laravel application will not depend on any database.
--AJAX or Fetch API can be used in the request to be made from the Laravel application.
+- AJAX or Fetch API can be used in the request to be made from the Laravel application.
--Bootstrap Table or DataTable (https://datatables.net/) can be used on the frontend.
+- Bootstrap Table or DataTable (https://datatables.net/) can be used on the frontend.
--Database table name "customer" and base fields: "full_name", "email", "password", "birth_date", "is_deleted"
+- Database table name "customer" and base fields: "full_name", "email", "password", "birth_date", "is_deleted"